 4.3 In compliance with the traceability requirements set forth in Article 51 of Regulation (EU) No. 536/2014 and in the GCP, the Investigational Medicinal Products and devices shall be delivered primarily by the Sponsor to the Entity’s Pharmacy or, where justified by the study design, the organisation of the Trial, and the type of medicinal product or device, delivered and managed in accordance with the procedures established in the Trial Protocol.

 4.4 The Investigational Medicinal Products shall be accompanied by an appropriate shipping document addressed to the Pharmacy, including a description of the type of medicinal product, its quantity, batch number, storage requirements, expiry date, and references to the Trial (protocol code, Principal Investigator, and relevant Trial Site).
+If the packages do not bear the appropriate identification information listed above, including the Transport Document (DDT) affixed to the outside of the package, the Institute and the Hospital Pharmacy reserve the right to return the package to the sender, and in any case assume no liability for any loss or failure to provide correct storage instructions.

 4.5 The Entity and the Principal Investigator shall use the Investigational Medicinal Products, as well as the auxiliary medicinal products, and those used for background therapies, and the Materials provided by the Sponsor, exclusively within and for the conduct of the Trial.
 The Entity shall not transfer or assign to third parties the Investigational Medicinal Products and/or Materials/Services provided by the Sponsor under this Agreement.